anirudhsundar/dotfiles/README.md

-## My repo for maintaining my dotfiles
+## Personal repo to maintaining my dotfiles

-This is a personal repo to setup my dotfiles.
+This is a personal repo to setup my dotfiles across different machines.

 I'm using [**dotbot**](https://github.com/anishathalye/dotbot) to install the dotfiles.

+### Installation

+Just clone the repository and run `./install` inside the dotfiles directory to setup the dotfiles.
+If you have [powerline](https://github.com/powerline/fonts) installed and would like to use a fancier setup, clone the `powerline_supported` branch of this repo and then run the `./install` command inside that.

+> Note: `dotbot` requires python and bash to be available. see [dotbot](https://github.com/anishathalye/dotbot) for more info

+#### Some info about the different tools/plugins installed by this repo

 **Vim**